andres-fr/skerch/README.md

 1. Add integration tests:
 * Diagonal and triangular approximations (also boxplot +aposteriori)
-* HDF5 files for out-of-core operations
 * update readme with reference to examples

 2. add remaining todos as GH issues
 * xtrace
 * HDF5 measurement/wrapper API
 * out-of-core linalg routines compatible with HDF5 (QR, SVD, LSTSQ).
-Mention issues with dask.
+Mention issues with dask
 * triang: stairs should include bits of main diag
 * it seems that SSVD busts when we have slow spec decay, unlike PT impls (check lowrank integration test with decay=0.01)
 * JIT optimizations
 * autograd?
+* Add wrapper for sub-indexing

 3. Release
 * Review all docstrings, lint... check webdocs and latex look OK